Simancas, Archivo General de Simancas

 Request Info

-These bulls are a fundamental source not only for the history of the modern world, but also for the study of international law in the early modern period, since they determined the navigations and colonization of the Atlantic and the Pacific Oceans during the next two centuries.
+The documents are a fundamental source for the history of the modern world and the study of international law in the early modern period since they set the stage for the treaty that governed the colonization of the Americas for generations.

 Request Info / Price